, Jun 8, 2010 - Reduces Legacy Integration Cost as Much as Ten Fold

 “By eliminating its own videoconferencing prices based on infrastructure ports, Vidyo has substantially decreased the entry price point for multipoint videoconferences,” said Lisa Pierce, President of Strategic Networks Group.
 “This announcement clearly shows that Vidyo wants to move the industry’s focus completely onto videoconferencing users.
 This new price model is one that all IT managers will certainly appreciate, and can easily budget for.
 Consequently, I’m very eager to see how competitors react.”

 Organizations have been buying hundreds of VidyoOne systems since the product was introduced just eight months ago.
 Today, Vidyo introduces the VidyoOne-R for $3000 (US List Price).
 This complete VidyoConferencing system enables up to 20 concurrent room systems to meet in multipoint or point-to-point conferences.
 Additional configurations are the VidyoOne-10 ($9500 US List Price) that bundles the VidyoOne-R with 10 VidyoLine licenses.
 An additional 10 VidyoLine licenses can be added ($9500 US List Price) to provide for a total of 20 VidyoLines.

 About Vidyo, Inc.

-Vidyo, Inc. pioneered Personal Telepresence enabling natural, multi-point videoconferences on desktop computers and room systems over the Internet and wireless networks Vidyo’s patented VidyoRouter architecture delivers the only available H.264 Scalable Video Coding (SVC) solution that eliminates an MCU while delivering the industry’s best error resilience (click here to see a video) and lowest latency videoconferencing solution..
+Vidyo, Inc. pioneered Personal Telepresence enabling natural, multi-point videoconferences on desktop computers and room systems over the Internet and wireless networks Vidyo’s patented VidyoRouter architecture delivers the only available H.264 Scalable Video Coding (SVC) solution that eliminates an MCU while delivering the industry’s best error resilience and lowest latency videoconferencing solution..
 Learn more at www.vidyo.com.
 Follow Vidyo on Twitter@VidyoConf.